PrivEimantas/SuperMarketBasket/README.md

 Discount :- name, amountToGetDiscount,amount, rule,products=[].
 This class means we can dynamically calculate discounts **without** needing to hard-code any values so e.g. 3 for 2 can be calculated as 3 items for the price of 2 OR 3 for the price of £2 by just allocating a 'rule' as 'item' or 'price'.
 Products means you can add items, so multiple products are needed to satisfy a discount offer, this is an optional argument.
 This also means that if you want to add a completely different product in the future, simply adjust the parameters and it will work.

-TestPricingCalculator - Run test units for items with expected prices.
+TestPricingCalculator - Run test units for items with expected prices to ensure correctness.

 4. At the bottom of the file, if you comment out the " unittest.main()" it will stop running unit tests so you can put items in the basket and see the output more clearly, you can do this by putting a hashtag in front of it.

 Code is commented so can be read and understood more if needed.
+One limitation is that for multiple products, it calculates an average, in reality this would have to take the most expensive products first and then apply a discount on these first.

 Thank you for reading and I hope this is suitable! :)